karthiksuki/Jovian-Automation/README.md

 ```

 **Note: Run the above setup as Administrator**
-- On Windows Administrator privilege not mandatory
+- On Windows Administrator privilege is not mandatory
 - On Linux or Mac use `sudo` command

 ## Contact